 Site icon Housing News

-GST on rent, rental income: Rules for renting properties
+GST on rent, rental income: Rules for renting residential and commercial properties

 GST on rent: All about GST on rental income of commercial and residential properties

-The goods and services tax (GST) law in India treats renting of commercial as well as residential property as a supply of service if the premises are being used for commercial purposes and thus, GST is levied on this service.
+The Goods and Services Tax (GST) Act was implemented in 2017.
+With this, came changes in the taxation of the rental income.
+The GST law in India treats renting of commercial as well as residential property as a supply of service if the premises are being used for commercial purposes and thus, GST is levied on this service.
+In this guide, we will focus on GST on rent on property, calculation of GST on rented properties and properties exempted from GST.

 Tax on rental income before implementation of GST